 By now you will have consulted your employees, explored areas of concern and taken some initial steps to develop some proposed solutions.
 You should record your findings – to do this you could produce and share an action plan, which will:

 - help you set goals to work towards

 - help you to prioritise

 - demonstrate that you are serious about addressing employees' concerns

 - provide you with something to evaluate and review against

-The steering group should be responsible for collating the relevant sections of the various preliminary action plans into an overall action plan for the organisation, or part of the organisation.
+If you have had sub-groups working on elements of the work or different departments/areas, you may need to collate their feedback to produce an overall action plan.
+The steering group should be responsible for collating the relevant sections into an overall action plan for the organisation or, where appropriate, part of the organisation.

 To realise any benefits, the agreed and approved overall action plan and any lower level plans should be implemented as planned.

 Procedures should be in place to record actions taken, plans developed and to measure and evaluate the effectiveness of specific actions.

 Decide on a method and timescale for reviewing any action you take to tackle an identified causes of work-related stress.Step 5: Monitor and review gives guidance on how to do this.